 For simplicity, we set $A(r)=k(r)f(r)$ and $B(r)=1/[k(r)f(r)]$.
 The observer's position is fixed as the same as that in section \ref{static}, through the same method in obtaining Eqs. (\ref{4velocity_static}) and (\ref{4momentum_static}), we derive

-where the $\pm$ sign represents the photons moving radial inward and outward respectively.
+where the $\pm$ sign represents the photons moving radially inward and outward respectively.
 Therefore, we obtain the specific intensity $I$ with the impact parameter $b$ in Fig. \ref{staticinfalling_change_beta} by combining Eqs. (\ref{Ib}) and (\ref{g_infalling_derived}).
-The specific intensity in infalling accretion decrease slower compared to the static one.
+The specific intensity in infalling accretion decreases slower compared with the static one.
 We extend the plot range to $b\leq 25$ to display the properties of shadows more comprehensively.

 As shown in Fig. \ref{staticinfalling_change_beta}, the specific intensities of infalling accretion are obviously darker than those of the static one.
 Compared to static accretion, the infalling one has a smaller redshift factor $g$.
 As a result, the impact of redshift on infalling accretion is more obvious than that on static accretion.
-If the photons' impact parameter $b$ is small, their trajectories would get close to the BH.
+If the photons' impact parameter $b$ is small, their trajectories will get close to the BH.
 As a consequence, the integration along the geodesics contributes less to the specific intensity, resulting in a significantly lower value.
 Interestingly, the specific intensity of infalling accretion decreases inapparently as $b\to 0$ when $b<b_{\text{ph}}$, compared to that of static accretion.
 That is because the average radial distance between photons and the BH increases as the impact parameter increases, and the impact of the redshift factor on photons attenuates with their distance from the BH.

 Additionally, the specific intensity of either static or infalling accretion, converges to zero as $b$ approaches infinity.
-Firstly, the average distance between photons and the BH is positively correlated to the impact parameter $b$.
+Firstly, the average distance between photons and the BH positively correlates to the impact parameter $b$.
 And the photon density decreases with the distance from the BH.
-As a result, the density of photons is less where the impact parameter is greater.
-Secondly, as illustrated at the end of the previous paragraph, the effect of the redshift factor on photons becomes weaker with increasing distance from the BH.
+As a result, the density of photons is less when the impact parameter is greater.
+Secondly, as illustrated in the end of the previous paragraph, the effect of the redshift factor on photons becomes weaker with increasing distance from the BH.